-- A. Anti-Kickback Fingers: Provide additional safety for the operator. - B. Serrated Infeed Roller: Pulls the workpiece toward the cutterhead. - C. Chip Breaker: Breaks off chips created by the cutterhead to prevent tear out and diverts the chips to the dust port. - D. Cutterhead: Holds the knives/inserts that remove material from the workpiece.
+- A. Anti-Kickback Fingers: Provide additional safety for the operator. - B. Serrated Infeed Roller: Pulls the workpiece toward the cutterhead. - C. Chip Breaker: Breaks off chips created by the cutterhead to prevent tear-out and diverts the chips to the dust hood. - D. Chip Deflector: Directs chips into the dust hood. - E. Cutterhead: Holds the knives/indexable carbide inserts that remove material from the workpiece.

-- E. Chip Deflector: Directs chips into the dust port. - F. Outfeed Roller: Pulls the workpiece through the planer. - G. Planer Table: Provides a smooth and level path for the workpiece as it moves through the planer.
+- F. Pressure Bar: Stabilizes the workpiece as it leaves the cutterhead and assists in deflecting wood particles toward the dust hood. - G. Outfeed Roller: Pulls the workpiece through the planer. - H. Bed Rollers: Provide upward pressure on the workpiece, enabling the feed rollers to pull the workpiece along. - Planer Table: Provides a smooth and level path for the workpiece as it moves through the planer.